shnatya/keep-track-of-flowers/README.md

 To **update** a flower, push **Tools** in the upper right conner of each flower card.
 Update the flower and submit.

-To **plant** flower/flowers, check flowers, push **Next Step** on the right side ofthe page.
-Then check as many locations as you'd like and push **Plant**.
-On the planting operations page, you see new just added planting operations and old ones.
+To **plant** flower/flowers, first check flowers on the Flowers page, push **Next Step** on the right side ofthe page.
+Then on the Locations page check as many locations as you'd like and push **Plant**.
+On the Planting Operations page, you see new just added planting operations and old ones.

 ## Routing using Rails on Ruby